Jacinta Nampijinpa Price: "No" campaign

 Jacinta Nampijinpa Price speaking at the Alliance for Responsible Citizenship, London, October 2023.

 Price fronted the "No to Voice" campaign.
 She, along with her Scottish husband, featured in an advertisement that talked about her life, and her upbringing in Alice Springs, and advocated for people to vote against a "race-based referendum".
 In the advertisement, she said she did not want her family to be divided along the lines of race.
 In a Sky News interview, she called the Indigenous Voice to Parliament a "bureaucratic structure which I think is divisive and dangerous and undermines democracy as we know it", but mentioned she supports the recognition of Indigenous Australians in the constitution.
 The Australian electorate voted against the proposal 60% to 40%.

-Three weeks later, in a keynote speech to the Alliance for Responsible Citizenship in London, Price described the outcome of the referendum as a turning point in the fight against identity politics:They tried to teach everyday Australians that we belong to a racist country, tried to teach our children that they shouldn’t be proud to call themselves Australian, tried to suggest that if you voted No that you belonged to the wrong side of history – well, we showed them.A correspondent from The Sydney Morning Herald said the Senator received a standing ovation.
+Three weeks later, in a keynote speech to the Alliance for Responsible Citizenship in London, Price described the outcome of the referendum as a turning point in the fight against identity politics:They tried to teach everyday Australians that we belong to a racist country, tried to teach our children that they shouldn't be proud to call themselves Australian, tried to suggest that if you voted No that you belonged to the wrong side of history – well, we showed them.A correspondent from The Sydney Morning Herald said that Price received a standing ovation.
 In an interview on the sidelines of the conference she mentioned that several European diplomats had wondered why Australia had even considered creating division along lines of race.